Bond Laddering

 Key Elements of a Bond Ladder

 A successful bond ladder is built upon several foundational components that define its performance and risk profile.
+Understanding these elements is crucial for long-term success.
 The Time Horizon: This represents the distance between the shortest and longest rungs in the ladder.
 A longer ladder, such as one spanning 20 rungs, generally provides a higher average yield but exposes the portfolio to more interest rate volatility and ties up capital for a longer period.
 Conversely, a shorter ladder with only 3 rungs is more liquid but will typically offer a lower overall yield.
 Rung Spacing: This refers to the frequency with which bonds in the ladder mature.
 Frequent spacing, such as monthly rungs, is excellent for individuals who use the bond proceeds to pay their monthly mortgage or other recurring bills, though it involves higher transaction costs and more administrative effort.
 Annual rungs are considered the standard for most set-it-and-forget-it portfolios.
 Credit Quality: This is the likelihood that the bond issuer will actually pay back the principal and interest on time.
 For a ladder to work as a safe income source, it should be primarily composed of high-quality, investment-grade bonds with AAA to A ratings.
 Using junk bonds in a ladder is dangerous because a single default can destroy the ladder's structure and the investor's principal.
 Call Protection: Many bonds are callable, meaning the issuer has the right to pay them back early if interest rates fall.
 This is a major risk for ladder builders.
 If your 10-year rung is called after only 2 years, your ladder is broken, and you are forced to reinvest that cash at the new, lower rates.
 When building a ladder, it is preferable to use non-callable bonds or bullet bonds to ensure the ladder's rungs remain intact.

 Important Considerations for Bond Laddering